primefaces/primefaces/docs/9_0/components/graphicimage.md

 ## Getting started with GraphicImage
 GraphicImage requires an _org.primefaces.model.StreamedContent_ content as it’s value for dynamic images.
 StreamedContent is an interface and PrimeFaces provides a built-in implementation called _DefaultStreamedContent_.
+Please see our core documentation about it: [Dynamic Content Streaming / Rendering](/core/dynamiccontent.md)

  Following examples loads an image from the classpath.

 ```xhtml
 <p:graphicImage value="#{imageBean.image}" />